AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 ### Search assets in Content Finder when authoring web pages {#contentfinder}

 Authors can use Content Finder to search the DAM repository for the relevant assets and use the assets in the web pages they create.
-Authors can also use the Connected Assets functionality to search for assets that are available on a remote AEM deployment.
-Authors can then use these assets in web pages on a local AEM deployment.
+Authors can also use the Connected Assets functionality to search for assets that are available on a remote Experience Manager deployment.
+Authors can then use these assets in web pages on a local Experience Manager deployment.
 See [use remote assets](/help/assets/use-assets-across-connected-assets-instances.md#use-remote-assets).

 ### Search collections {#collections}

-AEM search capability supports searching for collections and searching for assets within a collection.
+Experience Manager search capability supports searching for collections and searching for assets within a collection.
 See [search collections](/help/assets/managing-collections-touch-ui.md).

 ## Asset Picker {#assetselector}